QuentinNivon/VBPMN/vbpmn_transformation/readme.md

 VBPMN framework facilitates formal modelling and analysis of BPMN processes.
 The transformation project is a component in the framework that provides a web based graphical interface to compare BPMN 2.0 models.
 The comparison is a two step process.
 Firstly, the BPMN 2.0 compliant models are taken as input.
 Using the transformation logic, the BPMN 2.0 XML files are converted into XML based PIF format.
 As a next step, these PIF files are given as an input to the VBPMN scripts.
 Internally, the project invokes the python scripts which in turn connects to CADP.
-The results of comparison are displayed on the UI.
+The results of comparison are displayed on the UI (True or False).
-In case of a mismatch (i.e. False result), the counterexample models is generated (In postscript format).
+In case of a mismatch (i.e. False result), the counterexample model is generated (In postscript format).

 Developer Setup
 -------------------------------